Load Current using Line Losses (DC Two-Wire US) Formula

 How to calculate Load Current using Line Losses (DC Two-Wire US)?

 With Line Losses (Pline) & Resistance underground DC (R1) we can find Load Current using Line Losses (DC Two-Wire US) using the formula - Current underground DC = sqrt(Line Losses/(2*Resistance underground DC)).
-This formula also uses Square Root Function function(s).
+This formula also uses Square Root (sqrt) function(s).

 Can the Load Current using Line Losses (DC Two-Wire US) be negative?